A native iOS app for working moms

 You said

-"I need pull-ups, schedule Penny's 4-year checkup, soccer registration is due Friday, and remind me to text Sarah after her surgery."
+"I need pull-ups, schedule Lily's 4-year checkup, soccer registration is due Friday, and remind me to text Sarah after her surgery."

 Mel sorted it